 This event shined a light on a young girl who was raped by her driving instructor in Italy and the Italian Supreme Court ruled it as consensual because they stated her jeans were so tight she would have had to help him remove them.
 Participants wore denim on Denim Day to stand in solidarity with her and all survivors of sexual assault and to show that what we wear is not an invitation to sexual assault.
-Departments across campus sponsored tables to raise awareness of sexual assault and provide resources for survivors.
+While this event was used as a fundraising opportunity through faculty and staff, it is primarily used for awareness and survivor- support for students.
+Departments participated virtually across campus with the support of CVAVP.